lidofinance/docs/docs/contracts/mev-boost-relays-allowed-list.md

 - [Deployed Contract (mainnet)](https://etherscan.io/address/0xf95f069f9ad107938f6ba802a3da87892298610e)
 - [Deployed Contract (goerli+prater)](https://goerli.etherscan.io/address/0xeabe95ac5f3d64ae16acbb668ed0efcd81b721bc)

-MEV-Boost relay allowed list is a simple contract storing a list of relays that have been approved by DAO for use in [MEV-Boost](https://github.com/flashbots/mev-boost).
-The data from the contract are used to generate a configuration file that contains a list of relays that should be connected to.
+MEV-Boost relay allowed list is a simple contract storing a list of relays that have been approved by DAO for use in [MEV-Boost](https://github.com/flashbots/mev-boost) setups.
+The data from the contract is used to generate a configuration file that contains a list of relays that should be connected to by the Node Operators participating in Lido.

 ## View methods